 Figure 2 – An aeration creates plugs allowing the roots to receive air, water, and nutrients.

 Figure 3 – New growth is shown with deeper roots taking off.

 Figure 4 – A healthier, fuller lawn with deep roots.

-Aeration is one of the best-kept secrets in great lawn care, and tends to go unnoticed among the list of other “flashier” lawn care services.
+Aeration is one of the best-kept secrets in great lawn care and tends to go unnoticed among the list of other “flashier” lawn care services.
 The quality of your root system is directly related to the quality of your lawn.
 As your lawn matures, your soil tends to settle, compact and harden.
 This is particularly true here in the Upper Midwest, where our soil is predominantly made of clay.

-When you overseed a freshly aerated lawn, much of the seed will naturally fall into the holes created by the aeration, making direct contact with the soil, instead of just laying on top.
+When you overseed a freshly aerated lawn much of the seed will naturally fall into the holes created by the aeration making direct contact with the soil instead of just laying on top.
 This is an easy way to improve the density of the turf, establish improved grass varieties, enhance a lawn’s color and protect against weed infestation.